The Index Map in Algebraic K-Theory: Introduction

-from the space of Fredholm operators on complex Hilbert space to the classifying space of topological $K$-theory (cf. J\"anich \cite{Jan:65} and Atiyah \cite{Ati:67}).
-As part of this explanation, we establish a theorem which may be of independent interest: \begin{theorem} \mbox{} \begin{enumerate} \item Let $(\Hc,\Hc^+)$ be a polarized, separable complex Hilbert space.
+from the space of Fredholm operators on complex Hilbert space to the classifying space of topological $K$-theory, cf. J\"anich \cite{Jan:65} and Atiyah \cite{Ati:67}.
+To stress this analogy, let us state this classical result back to back to our version for Tate objects: \begin{theorem} \mbox{} \begin{enumerate} \item Let $(\Hc,\Hc^+)$ be a polarized, separable complex Hilbert space.
 The space of Fredholm operators $\Fred(\Hc^+)$ is equivalent to where the outer superscript $+$ refers to Quillen's \emph{$+$-construction}. \item Let $R$ be a ring.
 The $R$-module $R((t))$ admits a canonical structure of an elementary Tate object in the category of finitely generated projective $R$-modules, and we have an equivalence \end{enumerate} \end{theorem}